 The Weatherhead Initiative on Global History (WIGH) at Harvard University identifies and supports outstanding scholars whose work responds to the growing interest in the encompassing study of global history.
 We seek to organize a community of scholars interested in the systematic scrutiny of developments that have unfolded across national, regional, and continental boundaries and who propose to analyze the interconnections—cultural, economic, ecological, political and demographic—among world societies.
 We encourage applicants from all over the world, and especially from outside Europe and North America, hoping to create a global conversation on global history.

-WIGH Fellows are appointed for the academic year 2019-2020 (approximately August 2019-May 2020) and are provided time, guidance, office space, and access to Harvard University facilities.
+WIGH Fellows are appointed for the academic year 2020-2021 (approximately August 2020-May 2021) and are provided time, guidance, office space, and access to Harvard University facilities.
 They should be prepared to devote their entire time to productive scholarship and may undertake sustained projects of research or other original work.
 They will join a vibrant community of global history scholars at Harvard.

 We have additional opportunities for self-funded scholars, and in those cases will consider single semester appointments.

 How to Apply

 Applications can only be submitted through our application portal.